What To Do If You Are Injured on a Cruise Ship

 Where are cruise passenger injury cases usually filed?

-Many cruise passenger cases are filed in federal courts designated by the cruise line’s ticket contract, often in locations such as Miami.
+Cruise passenger injury cases are often filed in federal courts designated by the cruise line’s passenger ticket contract.
+Many major cruise lines designate courts in locations such as Miami for certain legal proceedings.

 More Information Here: